WiMag-Tracking/PyWinding/README.md

 This tool should therefore be used as a guide to inform the feasibility of a microcoil design given an application's mechanical and electrical contraints.

 The authors assume no responsibitlity for the accuracy of this simulation tool.
 If the use of this toolkit contributes to a publication then please acknowledge the authors by name in that publication.

+[1] H. A. Jaeger, C. O'Donnell, M. Abo Mahmoud, S. Coombes, R. Burke and D. O'Hare, “PyWinding - A simulation tool for the design and evaluation of induction microcoils”.
+Zenodo, Jun.
+20, 2025. doi: 10.5281/zenodo.15705727.